knkp/buildroot_flake/readme.md

 The cross toolchain used is `AARCH64` but can be modified for other architectures by modifying the `pkgsCross` path to the cross compiling gcc.

+# Simple example
+In a shell run `nix develop github:knkp/buildroot_flake --no-write-lock-file` Then navigate to where buildroot has been extrated/cloned.
+You should now be able to run `make menuconfig` and `make` to build the image.